Cromlech/dolmen.forms.crud/src/dolmen/forms/crud/README.txt

 ------

 The add form implementation is tightly tied to the adding view.
-As the add form behavior has been mostly covered above, we'll only test briefly the presence of the fields and the label on the form itself::
+As the add form behavior has been mostly covered above, we'll only test the presence of the fields and the label on the form itself::

   >>> addform = addingview.traverse('fremen', [])